jeremiahreh/QuantumTour/GITHUB_SETUP.md

    - ⚠️ **DO NOT** choose a license
 3. Click **"Create repository"**

-## Step 2: Push Your Code to GitHub
+## Step 2: Push Your Code to GitHub.

 ### Option A: Use the Script (Easiest)